 Snooze – This eatery is so damn good, which is why it is always packed.
 Go early and be prepared to wait, but trust me, it SO WORTH IT.

-Vesta – A classic Denver establishment.
+2020 CLOSURE – RIP Vesta – A classic Denver establishment.
 Originally named Vesta Dipping Grill (ring a bell?), the restaurant rebranded a few years back to simply Vesta.
 Our meal here was truly amazing and even more so, the service was out of this world.
 This warm, inviting restaurant is where to take your parents, out of town guests, or your new boo, especially if you really want to impress them.
 And don’t forget, you must order the pork belly!
 We went back for my 32nd birthday and again hands down one of the most wonderful meals of my life.
 Everything was so good and the service is just unparalleled.

 Blue Pan Pizza – Good lord, their pizza is fabulous and they even got the awards to prove it.
 Do you like New York style?
 How about Detroit or traditional Italian?
 Well, they offer all of them, every single day.
 And each slice is so damn good.